 One of the earlier works to look at this issue is that of Krugman and Goldemberg (1983) in which they determine a threshold of ~45 GJ/year for development to "acceptable" levels for Latin America, Africa and Asia.
 Their results come from bottom-up data, and include both commercial and non-commercial energy sources.
 A later paper by Goldemberg et al. (1985) attempts to determine energy needs for the future, given the ability to access an array of technologies to enhance energy efficiency.
 Under those conditions, the authors arrive at a figure of approximately 1 kW as the rate of minimum average energy consumption (equivalent to ~31 GJ/year), considering both direct and indirect energy consumption, using Western Europe and Japan in the early 1970s as the target level for acceptable development.
-Considering only rural households, Pereira et al.

-(2011) set a level of ~10 GJ/year of direct energy consumption as a poverty threshold, using surveys of rural Brazilian households.
+Considering only rural households, Pereira et al. (2011) set a level of ~10 GJ/year of direct energy consumption as a poverty threshold, using surveys of rural Brazilian households.
 This is not necessarily in conflict with the other references above, since indirect energy consumption can represent 50% or more of total energy, as shown by input-output analysis for Indian households, where similar primary energy consumption levels were found (Pachauri and Spreng 2002).
-In addition, our goal is not to set a threshold such that people are barely out of a state of absolute poverty, but rather to find a reasonable definition of how much energy is needed to achieve an "acceptable" development level.
+In addition, the goal is not to set a threshold for emerging from a state of absolute poverty, but rather to define how much energy is needed to achieve high or very high development levels, e.g. in terms of the Human Development Index (HDI).

 With respect to sustained economic development, it is clear that monitoring GDP growth rates alone is an insufficient condition for ensuring development.
-Broader measures of social and economic development such as the Human Development Index (HDI)2, although not without conceptual difficulties (see for example Fleurbaey, 2009), provide a first step toward a more comprehensive evaluation.
+Broader measures of social and economic development such as the HDI, although not without conceptual difficulties (see for example Neumayer, 2001; Böhringer and Jochem, 2007; Fleurbaey, 2009), provide a first step toward a more comprehensive evaluation.

 In Fig. 1 we show the correlation between the Human Development Index (HDI) and energy use (here given in final energy consumption per capita in GJ/year).
 The United Nations Development Program (UNDP) defines four levels of development for the HDI: low (<0.475); medium (0.475 - 0.670); high (0.670 - 0.785); very high (0.785 - 1.0) (UNDP 2011).
 These levels are indicated by horizontal lines in Fig. 1.

-2 The HDI is defined as a geometric mean of three different components of human well-being: life expectancy, education, and income.
+&lt;sup>3 The HDI is defined as a geometric mean of three different components of human well-being: life expectancy, education, and income.
 The indices are relative and normalized, such that for each component the individual country component value is calculated with respect to the minimum value in the sample, then normalized to the maximum difference found in the sample.
 The education dimension is in turn made up of two parts, one being the mean years of schooling, the other being the expected years of schooling.
 A country potentially having the highest score across all three dimensions would have an HDI value of 1.0.
 The income dimension of HDI is included logarithmically in the index, acknowledging the decreasing return to well-being with increasing income.